compendia/docs/docs/guide/economy.md

 Virtually endless unique services and incentives can be created and offered by validators to their voters.

 *Disclaimer: No specific "voter incentive" from validators is expected or required by the developers of the network.*

+*BIND has no inherent financial value and should only be obtained by people who want to use the network.
+BIND should not be held as a financial investment.
+Do not expect to gain any financial returns from holding BIND, or any other Utility Token, Cryptocurrency, or Blockchain Coin.*

 ## Staking